DasEric/movie-tv-downloader/README.md

 yet).
 Click **Retry** on the item in a few hours.

 ### "Cloudflare / captcha challenge"
-`curl_cffi`'s Chrome impersonation is *usually* enough, but s.to occasionally throws an actual Turnstile modal.
-Wait 10-15 minutes and retry.
-If it persists, try setting `PROXY_URL` to a residential proxy.
+`curl_cffi`'s Chrome impersonation is *usually* enough.
+If you see persistent 403s with "Just a moment…" in the body, make sure **Settings → Discord bot → Cloudflare fallback** is on (default: yes) — that lets the backend retry the request via `cloudscraper`.
+If even that fails, wait 10-15 minutes and retry, or set `PROXY_URL` to a residential proxy.

 ### No posters for series
 Make sure you're on the latest image.
 Older builds had a regex bug that